February 10, 2026 / Science

 LVL is widely used in residential, commercial and industrial construction due to its strength, reliability and sustainability.
 Common uses include:

 LVL is an increasingly popular alternative to traditional solid timber and steel due to its performance, consistency, and efficient use.
-There is currently limited domestic manufacturing, with only half of Australia’s domestic-use reliant on imported product.
+There is currently limited domestic manufacturing, with half of Australia’s domestic-use reliant on imported product.
 Its use has grown with the rise of prefabrication, sustainable construction practices, and demand for efficient, engineered timber solutions.

 A groundbreaking trial under the ATMAC Splinters to Structures program has confirmed the commercial and technical feasibility of producing high-strength Glue Laminated Timber (GLT) from 100% plantation-grown hardwood in Australia.